-How to spot bluetongue, what to do if you suspect it and measures to prevent its spread.
+How to spot bluetongue, what to do if you suspect it and how to prevent it spreading.

 - camelids such as llamas

-The last outbreak in Great Britain was in 2007.
+The last outbreak in England, Scotland or Wales was in 2007.

 How to spot bluetongue

 If you keep livestock, you must continue to keep a close watch for, and report, any signs of bluetongue disease in your animals.

 Signs of bluetongue in sheep include: